LukeZHar/T1A3-Terminal_application/README.md

 - Tasks:
     - Setup project structure and directories.
     - Implement input prompt for deck name.
-    - Check if deck already exists.
+    - Check if deck already exists function.
     - Create new JSON file if not exists.
     - Add error handling for file operations.